 The patient repeatedly checks health status or maladaptively avoids doctor appointments and hospitals.

-The patient has been preoccupied with illness for ≥ 6 mo, although the specific illness feared may change during that time period.
+The patient has been preoccupied with illness for ≥ 6 months, although the specific illness feared may change during that time period.

 Symptoms are not better accounted for by depression or another mental disorder.